-Hutton +Rostron are an independent team of highly skilled building conservation surveyors and scientists with special expertise in heritage building surveys and building pathology.
-We are proud to be a leading service provider for many areas of building investigation, building materials and remedial specification.
+Hutton +Rostron are a team of independent building conservation surveyors and scientists with special expertise in heritage building surveys and building pathology.
+We are proud to be a premier service provider for many areas of building investigation, building materials and remedial specification.

-Our heritage building surveyors routinely work with numerous heritage organisations locally in Surrey as well as across the UK and abroad, having established ourselves as a leading authority in architectural conservation.
+Our heritage building surveyors routinely work with a wide range of heritage organisations locally in Surrey as well as across the UK and overseas, having established ourselves as a leading authority in architectural conservation.
 Among our esteemed clientele are many well-known charities and other institutions including The Royal Household, Crown Estate, Government Ministries, the National Trust, Historic Scotland, English Heritage/Historic England, Natural England, CADW, Church Commissioners and the Heritage Lottery Fund.

-Combining our extensive expertise in innovation in investigative technology and vast construction experience puts us in a unique position to bring valuable new skills and insights to the heritage sector.
-We can draw on additional specialist external resources as necessary, including academic research and reference laboratories.
+Combining our extensive expertise in innovation in investigative technology and vast construction experience puts us in a unique position to contribute valuable new skills and insights to the heritage sector.
+We can draw on additional specialist external resources as needed, including academic research and reference laboratories.

-We are meticulous in our approach to historic structures, listed buildings, and ancient monuments, which makes us ideally placed to deliver coherent, targeted advice and expert guidance for any building-related problem.
+At H+R, we are meticulous in our approach to historic structures, listed buildings and ancient monuments, which means we are ideally placed to deliver coherent, targeted advice and expert guidance for any building-related problem.

 Specifically, H+R offer the following specialist services: